Naqareh

 The naqareh, naqqāra, nagara or nagada is a Middle Eastern drum with a rounded back and a hide head, usually played in pairs.
 It is thus a membranophone of the kettle drum variety.

 The term naqqāra (نقاره), also نقارات naqqarat, naqqarah, naqqåre, nakkare, nagora comes from the Urdu verb naqr- that means "to strike, beat".

 The instrument was also adopted in Europe following the Crusades, and known as the naccaire or naker.

 Construction

-The rounded section of a naqqara is made of baked clay, while the flat side consists of treated skin fastened around the rim with string which is tightened over the back of the bow.
+The rounded section of a naqqara is made of baked clay, while the flat side consists of treated skin fastened around the rim with string which is tightened over the back of the bowl.

 Playing

 This percussion instrument is often played in pairs, where one naqqara will produce low pitch beats called nar and the other for the high pitch beats.
 The instruments are beaten with short wooden sticks bent outward at the upper ends called damka.